srazmjo/Workshop1/project2.md

 ## Part 1
 ###### Extracting Land Use and Land Cover Data for Description

 This histogram is desired to show population distribution accross different adm2s.
 In my adm2 sf object I now have 28 variables including the topo, ntl, and slope covariates.
-To start with your description and analysis of the land use and land cover data, I first consider the pop19 variable  created in the last project.
+To start my description and analysis of the land use and land cover data, I first consider the pop19 variable  created in the last project.
 Then, using ggplot(), I produce a histogram using the geom_histogram().
 Since the numbers are very big, the log function is used to scale them according to the x-axis.
 Before using the log function, the numbers are so huge that they don't fit on the x-axis.
 The histogram is shown below:

 ![](project2_part1_hitogram.png)